Urwaldzwerg/mixerBot/README.md

 ## Why would you want something like this?

 Well - streaming is all about audience interaction.
-Having the streamers environment react to what the viewers are doing is, in my opinion, a very nice to have passive level of interaction.
+Having the streamers environment react to what the viewers are doing is, in my opinion, a very nice way of having a passive level of interaction.

 ## Great!
 What's in it for me?